 Joint ventures are common in the real estate industry.
 We use joint ventures to finance properties, develop new properties, and diversify our risk in a particular property or portfolio of properties.
 We held joint venture interests in 81 properties as of December 31, 2015 and 82 properties as of December 31, 2014.
 Certain of our joint venture properties are subject to various rights of first refusal, buy-sell provisions, put and call rights, or other sale or marketing rights for partners which are customary in real estate joint venture agreements and the industry.
-We and our partners in these joint ventures may initiate these provisions (subject to any applicable lock up or similar restrictions), which may result in either the sale of our interest or the use of available cash, borrowings, or the use of limited partnership interests in the Operating Partnership, to acquire the joint venture interest from our partner.
+We and our partners in these joint ventures may initiate these provisions (subject to any applicable lock up or similar restrictions), which may result in either the sale of our interest or the use of available cash, borrowings or our units to acquire the joint venture interest from our partner.